Microver-Electronics/ht1622-esp-idf/README.md

 5. Change the library according to your needs and you are ready to go.
 ##

+## IMPORTANT:
+If you want to understand the code much better, you can check the driver datasheet and our custom lcd layout.
+##

 If you have any issues, let me know.